-Because you’re studying the exact same university degree or subject as on-campus students, you’ve also got access to the exact same funding support from the Australian Government.
+Because you’re studying the exact same course as on-campus students, you’ve also got access to the exact same funding support from the Australian Government.

 If you’re considering a full undergraduate degree we recommend that you apply for your place straight away—this way you can get full tuition funding support with a HECS-HELP loan.